Embryo grading and transfer

 Patients usually have one or two embryos transferred in a single cycle.
 Three embryos may be transferred in patients over 40 years of age in exceptional circumstances.

 The recommendation for single embryo transfer should be viewed as a positive step as it means we consider the chances of success are high.
-Opting for a single embryo will not result in the other embryos being ‘wasted’ – they will simply be stored for later use if good quality.
+Opting for a single embryo will not result in the other embryos being ‘wasted’ – if they are good quality they will simply be frozen for later use.